Living with Hypercholesterolemia

 Less than 150 mg/dL

 Although cholesterol numbers are important, they are just part of the overall health picture.
-It is important to consider family history, age, gender, and other lifestyle or health factors, such as smoking, that can increase your risk for high cholesterol.
+It is important to consider family history, age, sex, and other lifestyle or health factors, such as smoking, that can increase your risk for high cholesterol.

 Common conditions, comorbidities, and behaviors associated with hypercholesterolemia include5: